bcbrown/bookreviews/2017/README.md

 Upon reading the news of his death, I picked up this biography, hoping to learn some lessons from one of the 20th century's most accomplished technologists.
 Although well written, I found High Output Management, written by Andy Grove himself, far more suited to my aims.
+Perhaps I just don't enjoy biographies.

 ### Exercises in Style, Raymond Queaneau
 Goofy little book of wordplay.
 The same little scenario played out in many